lukaszdworako/botnet_public/README.md

 # Botnet Tutorial

+# FAQ
+You may run into an issue with reading shadow file, please run the script as sudo or chmod 666 the shadow file

 ## VM Setup:
 There are two VM's required for this tutorial (you can technically do it in 1 VM, but you would need to install wireshark on your computer).
 Rasperry Desktop: